Tel: 012 473 0339

 - managing the organisation’s performance in line with the PFMA of 1999 and other relevant legislation, policies and prescripts;

-- providing the Executive authority, the Management Committee (MANCO) and Executive Management Committee (EXCO) with an analysis of organisational performance per month and/or on a quarterly basis and making recommendations for corrective measures, where necessary;
+- providing the Executive authority, the Management Committee (MANCO) and Executive Management Committee (EXCO) with an analysis of organisational performance at defined time intervals and making recommendations for corrective measures, where necessary;

-- developing and implementing planning and monitoring and evaluation policies and frameworks;
+- developing and implementing planning and monitoring and reporting policies and frameworks;

 Director: Gilbert Letsoalo